-Turning, he was surprised to see dark eyes peering over the top of a book, watching him.
+Turning, his eyebrows rose as he compressed his lips into a thin line, at seeing dark eyes peering over the top of a book watching him.
 “Adam.”

 “Welcome home Pa.”
 Wanting to appear nonchalant in hopes the hour had prevented his father from hearing what had happened.
 “How was your trip?”

 Knowing that tone, “I take it….you heard?”
-Adam cautiously tested the waters of his father’s temper.
+Adam asked, his way of cautiously testing the waters of his father’s temper.

 “Quite difficult not to hear the gossip.”